 There are 3 water treatment plants in the catchment and all have been designated as 'at risk' of impacting their surrounding water environment.
-However, monitoring in the shellfish area does not indicate any water quality issues which are likely to have arisen from these plants and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.
+However, monitoring does not indicate any water quality issues which are likely to have arisen from these plants and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.